gschmutz/lakeFS/docs/integrations/presto_trino.md

 ### Example with schema

-Create a new schema named `main` that will store tables in a lakeFS repository named `example` branch: `master`:
+Create a new schema named `main` that will store tables in a lakeFS repository named `example` branch: `main`:
 ```sql
 CREATE SCHEMA main
 WITH (location = 's3a://example/main')